rlfbckr/stptb/openscad/README.md

   5. Loops + control structures
   6. Randomness + Sine
   7. Q&A Time II
-      - The participants can repeat and experiment the learned and ask questions
-      - Share your screen!

 * **15:00 - 16:00** | *Kaffee x Kuchen Break (Bring your own Cake)*